redhat-qe-security/keyfile-corpus/README.md

    (MAC) and encryption
  - pass-mac - name of password used for integrity check
  - pass-cipher - name of password used for encryption
+ - ber(inf) - when the files use the BER indefinite form encoding for some items in the structure

 Other encryption method names correspond with the short OID names assigned to them.